-The Board of Directors are pleased to present their report of the business andoperations of your Company along with the audited financial statements for the year ended31 March 2016.
+The Board of Directors are pleased to present their report on the business andoperations of your Company along with the audited financial statements for the year ended31 March 2017.

 Finance and Accounts

-Revenue for the year at Rs 27401 million is 8% ahead of previous year withcontribution from all segments.
+Revenue for the year at H 31344 million is 7% ahead of previous year withcontribution from all segments.
 EBITDA from business operations at H 3488 million grew15% over the previous year.
-After considering exceptional income and tax the profit after taxfor the year at Rs 2021 million showed a growth of 8% over previous years Rs 1863million mainly on account of improved business performance.
+After considering exceptional income and tax the net profitfor the year at H 2470 million showed a growth of 15% over previous year's H 2142million mainly on account of improved business performance.
 It was a year of record forthe Company with revenue and PBT (before exceptional item) crossing H 30 billion and H 3.3billion respectively.

 The highlights of the performance during the year are:

 | || || || ||(Rs. million) |